The William Shakespeare

 The William Shakespeare operated from to Wolverhampton, with a through portion of four carriages attached and detached at for William Shakespeare's home of Stratford-upon-Avon.
 The main section left London at 10:10 and returned from Stratford and Wolverhampton at 19:23 and 19:50 respectively.
 Unusually for a named express, it was hauled on some occasions by Class 5100 tank engine, although only on the Leamington Spa to Stratord-upon-Avon part of the journey.

 Service

 Although intended as a Summer service, it began earlier, with the opening of the festival at the start of May.
-The rest of the summer timetable did not begin until July, even later than usual, due to the austerity measures still in force.
+The rest of the summer timetable did not begin until July, even later than usual, due to the rationing measures still in force.

 Partly due to poor promotion, as it did not even appear in the main timetable for two months, the service was unsuccessful and only ran for four months.
 The Merchant Venturer was more successful, and ran for ten years, until 1961.